fitzroyacademy/web-app/README.md

 ## Docker Installation

 There's also a Dockerfile for your convenience which can be used instead.
-All of the application code, including Sass, will be live-reloaded if you edit any files locally.
+All of the application code, including Sass, will be live-reloaded if you edit any files locally with the Docker container running.

 From the root repository directory, type: